anellenson/anellenson.github.io/_projects/3_seamod.md

     Different wave variables provided in SEAMOD.
 The black are the original output from the wave hindcast, and the blue are calculated.
 </div>

-The wave information was sourced from <a href="https://polar.ncep.noaa.gov/waves/hindcasts/nopp-phase1.php"> a thirty year hindcast of wave data provided by NCEP. </a> It included 15 different grids to ranging from 55 to 8 km in resolution.
+The wave information was sourced from <a href="https://polar.ncep.noaa.gov/waves/hindcasts/nopp-phase1.php"> a thirty year hindcast of wave data provided by the National Center for Environmental Prediction. </a> It included 15 different grids to ranging from 55 to 8 km in resolution.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">